Linda Darnell: Stardom

-After appearing in several small films, Darnell was cast in her first big-budget film in May 1940, appearing again opposite Tyrone Power in Brigham Young (1940), which was shot on location in mid 1940 and was regarded as the most expensive film 20th Century Fox had yet produced.
+After appearing in several small films, the 16-year-old Darnell was cast in her first big-budget film in May 1940, appearing again opposite Tyrone Power in Brigham Young (1940), which was shot on location in mid 1940 and was regarded as the most expensive film 20th Century Fox had yet produced.
 Darnell and Power were cast together for the second time owing to the box office success of Day-Time Wife, and they became a highly publicized onscreen couple, which prompted Darryl F. Zanuck to add 18 more romantic scenes to Brigham Young.
 The film's director, Henry Hathaway, in later life had only slight memories of Darnell but recalled that "a sweeter girl never lived."
 By June 1940, shortly after completing Brigham Young, Darnell earned "a weekly salary larger than most bank officials."

 In the summer of 1940, Darnell began working on The Mark of Zorro (1940), in which she again co-starred as Power's sweetheart in a role for which Anne Baxter was previously considered.
 A big-budget adventure film that was raved over by the critics, The Mark of Zorro was a box office sensation and did much to enhance Darnell's star status.
 Afterwards, she was paired with Henry Fonda for the first time in the western Chad Hanna (1940), her first Technicolor film.
-The film received only moderate attention, unlike Darnell's next film, Blood and Sand (1941), which was shot on location in Mexico and in which she was reunited with Power.
+The film received only moderate attention, unlike Darnell's next film, Blood and Sand (1941), which was shot on location in Mexico and in which the 17-year-old was reunited with Power.
 It was the first film for which she was widely critically acclaimed.
 Nevertheless, Darnell later claimed that her downfall began after Blood and Sand.
 In an interview she said:

 The studio was unable to find Darnell suitable roles.
 In late 1940, Fox chose her for the main role in Song of the Islands (1942), a Hawaiian musical film which eventually starred Betty Grable.
 After Blood and Sand, she was set to co-star with Claudette Colbert in Remember the Day (1941), but another actress was eventually cast.
 Meanwhile, she was considered for the female lead in Swamp Water (1941), but Anne Baxter was later assigned the role.
-Darnell was disappointed and felt rejected; she later said: "Right under your very nose someone else is brought in for that prize part you wanted so terribly."
-Months passed by without any work, and in August 1941 she was cast in a supporting role in the musical Rise and Shine (1941).
+Darnell was disappointed and felt rejected; ignoring the fact that she had taken the female lead in The Mark of Zorro the previous year, for which Baxter was being considered, Darnell later lamented: "Right under your very nose someone else is brought in for that prize part you wanted so terribly."
+Months passed by without any work, and in August 1941 the still 17-year-old was cast in a supporting role in the musical Rise and Shine (1941).
 The film was a setback in her career, and she was rejected for a later role because she refused to respond to Darryl F. Zanuck's advances.
 Instead, she contributed to the war effort, working for the Red Cross and selling war bonds.
 She was also a regular at the Hollywood Canteen.